alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 upgrade since it will accumulate at least 5 releases worth of minor breaking changes.

-ESR versions will be maintained in separate branches of the Wasmtime repository.
+LTS versions will be maintained in separate branches of the Wasmtime repository.
-At this time it's expected that ESR versions will not needed separate branches in separate embedding repos and tags will suffice.
-The branch names for the Wasmtime repository will be `esr-latest` and `esr-oldest` for the most recent and the second-most-recent ESR version.
+At this time it's expected that LTS versions will not needed separate branches in separate embedding repos and tags will suffice.
+The branch names for the Wasmtime repository will be `esr-latest` and `esr-oldest` for the most recent and the second-most-recent LTS version.

 ## Backports - Security fixes

-With an established concept of releases and ESR for Wasmtime this provides a framework to discuss how security issues are handled in Wasmtime. **Security issues will be applied to the current version and supported ESR versions of Wasmtime**.
+With an established concept of releases and LTS for Wasmtime this provides a framework to discuss how security issues are handled in Wasmtime. **Security issues will be applied to the current version and supported LTS versions of Wasmtime**.
 Security issues will always be released as patch releases.
-The current version of Wasmtime at the time of the issue being made public will be patched in addition to the ESR versions at the time.
+The current version of Wasmtime at the time of the issue being made public will be patched in addition to the LTS versions at the time.

-For example, if Wasmtime is currently at 12.0 then the current ESR versions are 5.0 and 10.0.
+For example, if Wasmtime is currently at 12.0 then the current LTS versions are 5.0 and 10.0.
 If a security issue is identified at this time then the following new releases will be made available: 5.0.1, 10.0.1, 12.0.1.
-No other versions of Wasmtime will be patched, for example 11.0 will not be patched as it's neither ESR nor current.
-Additionally 1.0 will also not be patched despite it being an ESR version because it is no longer a supported ESR version.
+No other versions of Wasmtime will be patched, for example 11.0 will not be patched as it's neither LTS nor current.
+Additionally 1.0 will also not be patched despite it being an LTS version because it is no longer a supported LTS version.

 Patch releases in this sense are expected to be *guaranteed* to be a low-effort upgrade.
 Wasmtime developers will ensure that 5.0.1 is API-compatible with 5.0.0